Chargement...

 That is the whole explanation for the "up to 20%": the fixed base weighs all the more heavily as the price is low.
 On a 30 million FCFA plot, the same fee structure would produce a ratio of around 13%, since the notary's emoluments are themselves degressive by band (3% up to 10 million, then 2%, 1% and 0.5% above 90 million).
 The smaller your land budget, the greater the relative share of the fees.
 A diaspora investor budgeting €11,400 for their 500 m² plot must actually plan for close to €13,700 to come out as owner, deed in hand.

 We must be precise: 19.5% is not the national average.
-In its latest Doing Business (2020, the last edition before the report was discontinued), the World Bank measured an official property transfer cost of 7.1% of the asset value in Côte d'Ivoire, on a standardised transaction of around 60 million FCFA, excluding VAT and the capital gains levy.
+In its latest Doing Business (2020, the last edition before the report was discontinued), the World Bank measured an official property transfer cost of 7.1% of the asset value in Ivory Coast, on a standardised transaction of around 60 million FCFA, excluding VAT and the capital gains levy.
 The sub-Saharan Africa average was 7.3%, OECD 4.2%, Senegal 7.1%, Benin 3.4%, Burkina Faso 11.9%.

 This must be said calmly, because it is a real land policy issue: this level of transaction costs raises questions when it applies to areas that are neither serviced nor habitable as they stand.